I’m Ivy, a PhD candidate in social psychology at Cornell University, working in Dr. Laura Niemi’s Applied Moral Psychology Lab.

 Current projects explore:

-• moral evaluations of industries and industry practices
+• moral judgment of industries and industry practices

-• “happy animal” narratives in meat and dairy marketing
+• cultural narratives upholding meat and dairy consumption (e.g., “happy dairy”)

 • constraints on empathy for animals